How to Evaluate a Cannabis Breathalyzer?

 INSTRUMENT-READ RESULTS ON LOCATION

 When a scientific instrument or test analyzes a sample, it provides data that leads to a test result.
 For example, an oral fluid test processes an oral fluid sample and the data gathered from the sample will indicate whether the donor used cannabis within the last 48 hours.
 The data can be interpreted by the test administrator – this is less ideal because of the potential for human error or the possibility of bias.
 OR, the test can be read by an instrument that eliminates the need for human interpretation.
-The HOUND® MARIJUANA BREATHALYZER provides instrument-read results on location within minutes of processing the breath sample.
+The HOUND® CANNABIS BREATHALYZER provides instrument-read results on location within minutes of processing the breath sample.
 This ensures objective results that can then be used to determine the course of action by employer or law enforcement protocols.
 Instrument-read results provides greater opportunities for fairness.

 AUTOMATION OF KEY STEPS CAN INCREASE CONFIDENCE IN RESULTS